“A” is for Artist - A short documentary by the Vision & Art Project

 Parker illustrated dozens of children’s books, earning a Schneider Family Book Award and a Randolph Caldecott Medal, among many awards.
 He taught art at the New York School for the Deaf, Parsons School of Design, Rhode Island School of Design, Geritt Rietveld Academie in Amsterdam, and the School of Visual Arts in New York.
 In his later years, he would lose his sight to macular degeneration.

 He passed away at home in 2023, surrounded by his loving family in West Cornwall, Connecticut.
+(Read more about his life and career in the New York Times.)

 His work appears in permanent collections of the Guggenheim, Metropolitan Museum of Art, Museum of Modern Art, Whitney Museum of American Art, the Art Institute of Chicago, Los Angeles County Museum of Art, and the Smithsonian American Art Museum.
 Parker was inducted into the Society of Illustrators Hall of Fame in 2004.